lars-t-hansen/gotags/README.md

         Print help and exit.

-Tags are generated for all Go global names: packages, types, constants, functions, and variables, irrespective of the declaration syntax.
-In contrast, etags does not handle constants or variables, nor types defined inside type lists, nor functions or types with type parameters, and it can mistake local type declarations for global ones.
+Tags are generated for all Go global names: packages, types, constants, functions, variables, and members of global interfaces, irrespective of the declaration syntax.
+In contrast, etags does not handle constants or variables, nor types defined inside type lists, nor functions or types with type parameters, nor interface members, and it can mistake local type declarations for global ones.

 For full functionality, gotags requires each Go input file to be syntactically well-formed in the sense of "go/parser".
 If a .go file cannot be parsed,